 Dr. Nelson provides national statistical leadership as the methods core co-lead and senior statistician for the Food and Drug Administration (FDA)’s Mini-Sentinel Initiative, a pilot project to facilitate development of an active surveillance system for monitoring the safety of all FDA-regulated medical products.
 She also serves as methodology committee chair for the Centers for Disease Control and Prevention-sponsored Vaccine Safety Datalink (VSD), a national collaboration involving 10 managed care organizations that has monitored immunization safety in the Unite States since 1990.

-As part of both the VSD and Mini-Sentinel projects, Dr. Nelson works with Group Health Research Institute (GHRI) colleague Andrea Cook, PhD, to improve statistical methods for post-marketing safety surveillance studies of new drugs and vaccines.
+As part of both the VSD and Mini-Sentinel projects, Dr. Nelson works with Kaiser Permanente Washington Health Research Institute (KPWHRI) colleague Andrea Cook, PhD, to improve statistical methods for post-marketing safety surveillance studies of new drugs and vaccines.
 Their goal is to develop new sequential testing approaches that will rapidly and accurately identify adverse events not detected in pre-licensure studies.

 In her vaccine effectiveness work, Dr. Nelson recently shed light on the limitations of the methods that previous epidemiological research used to assess the effectiveness of influenza vaccine in preventing illness and death in seniors.
 Her paper was the first to comprehensively describe the challenges in methods for assessing the public health benefit of influenza vaccine in the elderly; it was also the first to recommend specific new strategies to improve estimates of vaccine effectiveness.
 By sharing these statistical insights across a broad audience, she is helping bridge gaps between biostatistics and epidemiology and hoping to encourage widespread use of more rigorous methods and bring new, improved methods into the mainstream.